 Key Market Stats:

-- Home values in Nashville have increased by 8.6% year-over-year and are projected to grow by another 10.3% in the next 12 months.
+- Home values in Nashville have increased by 14.2% over the last year.

 - Of the 187 neighborhoods in Nashville, Edgehill is the most expensive with a median listing price of $830,000.